mkorangestripe/linux/package-updates/README.md

 # Package Updates
-Schedule package updates during a daily window.
+Schedule package updates on your device during a daily window.

 ## macOS